OpenKH/OpenKh/docs/kh2/file/type/03system.md

 ## Pref

-Contains preferences.
-It is a BAR file containing the following subfiles:
+Defines preferences.
+It is a [BAR](bar.md) file containing the following subfiles:

 | File | Description |
 |--------|---------------|